MiguelAmaro/physics-sim/src/README.md

 funtios supposed to do exactly.
 Ill read about it.
 What will be the starting grid size be?
 I want to see the quad tree work with few entites a so relativelly about the half the size of the monitor with a low (about 2) entity cap per grid.

+**NOTE(MIGUEL): (04/28/2022)**

+I changed the the units of entities to meter with a conversion ratio that i use in the renderer.
+Speed and time are not rigourously defined yet.
+I'm now working on text rendering using freetype.
+It should be basic without the use of a cache.
+The goals is to output basic things like time, delta time, and later for introspection.
+I'm reusing code from drone controller project.
+Also i should be more attentive when swaping parameters of critical and Heavily used funcitons like MemCopy so that prams in calls are all updated it could be a huge time sink.